Date of Degree

 xi, 219 pages

 Copyright 2013 Rebekah Lynn Oulton

 Oulton, Rebekah Lynn.
 "Development of nanomaterial-enabled advanced oxidation techniques for treatment of organic micropollutants."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.